ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 "addiu $gp, $zero, %hi(_gp_disp)" and 09aa0000 (offset 8) which equal to assembly "addiu $gp, $gp, %lo(_gp_disp)" are relocated records depend on _gp_disp.
-The loader or OS can adust these two instructions offet correctly by search the _gp_disp in kept symbol table.
+The loader or OS can adust these two instructions offet correctly by search the _gp_disp in stored symbol table.
+Compare to last sub-section the function compiled with option "static, cpu0-use-small-section=true" is static link. reloaction record "addiu	$2, $gp, %gp_rel(gI)" can be resolved in link time.
+Since shared function is loaded when this function be called, the relocation record "addiu $2, $gp, %gp_rel(gI)" cannot be resolved in link time.
-The ELF relocation records will introduced in Chapter ELF Support.
+The ELF relocation records will be introduced in Chapter ELF Support.
 Don't worry, if you don't quite understand at this point.

 The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=pic`` will translate DAG (GlobalAddress<i32* @gI> 0) into